-We might consider these questions throughout the course, especially as we consider digital storytelling a resource/tool that promotes critical thinking, communication, literacy, and civic engagement . . .
+We might consider these questions throughout the course, especially as we consider digital storytelling a resource and/or tool that promotes critical thinking, communication, literacy, and civic engagement . . .

-How might we use these technologies for creating and consuming Digital Humanities scholarship?
+How might we use digital storytelling for creating and consuming Digital Humanities scholarship?

 How might digital storytelling promote teaching and learning?

-How might digital storytelling serve as a form of tinkering apparati for collaborative thinking/creating, as a mode of knowledge production?
+How might digital storytelling serve as a form of tinkering apparati for collaborative thinking and/or creating, as a mode of knowledge production?

 How do we make digital storytelling communicate its content effectively?